“Can I Climb Stairs After Heart Surgery When I Return Home?” Asks Teri

 Dr. Massimiano shared with me, “Teri asks an excellent question.
 Once discharged from the hospital, most patients are able to climb a flight of stairs after surgery.
 This allows them to get to their bedroom — if it is on the second floor — and to resume a normal routine.”

-“For the first week or two, it is a good idea to have someone with patients as they go down and climb stairs after heart surgery — to add support and confidence.
+In addition, Dr. Massimiano offered, “For the first week or two, it is a good idea to have someone with patients as they go down and climb stairs after heart surgery — to add support and confidence.
 Occasionally, patients feel too fatigued to make the trip upstairs and are more comfortable sleeping in an easy chair on the first floor.
-They may also benefit from a nap in the afternoon and a reclining chair is the perfect place. — Dr. Paul Massimiano”
+They may also benefit from a nap in the afternoon and a reclining chair is the perfect place.”

 In closing, Dr. Massimiano shared with me, “We encourage patients to return to their normal daily routine as soon as possible and to avoid buying or renting hospital beds that turns their home into a hospital setting.
 Although every patient is different and outcomes vary based on the procedure that is performed, a quick return to a normal environment is an important part of the healing process.
 Best wishes to Teri for a speedy recovery!”